mantidproject/mantid/docs/source/release/v4.2.0/mantidworkbench.rst

 User Interface
 ##############

-- Zoom icon in slice-viewer and plot toolbars replaced with more accurate version.
+- The zoom icon in the SliceViewer and plot toolbars have been replaced with clearer icons.

 Improvements
 ############